 Shirley Jones played the role of Shirley Partridge, funnily enough.
 Shirley proved an integral part of the Partridge Family, even when the show was still in the works.
 Born in 1934, Jones made a career out of embracing the role of a kind, reliable figure in numerous titles.
 Many being similar musical projects, allowing her to show off her vocal range.
 That talent became apparent to the famous composers Rodgers and Hammerstein, who took note of Shirley in an audition.
 By 1955, she earned a spot as the female lead in the movie adaptation of Oklahoma!
 The musical films just kept on coming after that.

 Rodgers and Hammerstein weren’t the only ones who noticed her musical chops.
 Shirley’s casting as the partridge matriarch was absolutely non-negotiable for the show’s creators.
 Since the TV series, Shirley has starred in a number of TV series, although her activity in the film and TV industry has slowed in recent years.
-Her last film was Eco-Teens Save the World! in 2018 and she has two films to be released in 2021 and one more announced.
+Her last film was Forgiven This Gun4Hire in 2021 and she has one more announced.

 3. Danny Bonaduce